Do you often find yourself waking up in the middle of the night to breathe? You may have a condition called obstructive sleep apnea.

 What is the life expectancy of someone with sleep apnea?

 If sleep apnea is left untreated it can shorten patients lifespan anywhere from 12-15 years.
-With proper treatment effects of sleep apnea can be alleviated, and the length of patients life will not change.
+With proper treatment, we can help alleviate the effects of sleep apnea and the length of patients life will not change.